 Those being cleansed may endure a fair bit of being roughed-up by various plants and herbs.
 A raw uncracked egg is rubbed around the body as part of the cleansing.
 It’s a diagnosis mechanism.
 Strong herbal alcohol fumes are breathed in too.
 And a process known as baño de flores, or flower bath, involves having a mouthful of flower petals being spit at you.
 Yes, really.

 It all makes for quite the experience and arguably one of the most interesting cultural things to do in Cuenca.

 3) Stroll, Bike, or Picnic Along Cuenca’s Rio Tomebamba Riverfront

 Running along the southern edge of Cuenca’s historic center is a scenic stretch of the Tomebamba River.
-The river originates up in the mountains of Cajas National Park and flows onward down into the Amazon, slicing right through the middle of Cuenca along the way.
+The river originates up in the mountains of Cajas National Park and flows onward down into the Amazon.
+On its way down the Andes, the river slices right through the middle of Cuenca.